usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 Given an understanding of the organization of an XProc pipeline, all that remains to understand of its syntax is the steps themselves, which follow a common pattern.
 Briefly put, atomic steps are any steps you use by simply invoking it with inputs and options: its logic is self-contained, and the operation it carries out is (at least conceptually) &ldquo;single&rdquo;.
 Compound steps, instead, are used to execute more than one subpipeline, with settings determined dynamically for the step.

-Fortunately XProc keeps things simple by providing only a few compound steps supporting the identified range of needs &mdash; and no way for users to define their own.
+Fortunately XProc keeps things simple by providing only a few compound steps supporting the identified range of needs â€“ and no way for users to define their own.
 This does not prove to be a practical limitation, since atomic steps can have multiple inputs and outputs, distinguished by type and role, and indeed since atomic steps used in a pipeline can be defined with compound steps in their own subpipelines, either externally or even within the same step declaration.

 Here are all the compound steps.
 All others are atomic steps.